-NREPA currently allows the Department of Natural Resources (DNR) to issue, to an individual who is unable to walk because the individual is a paraplegic, an amputee, or permanently disabled, a permit that authorizes the individual to take game from or upon a standing vehicle, if the game is in season and the individual holds a license for it and complies with all other laws and rules for taking it.
-HB 5180 would require the DNR to issue such a permit to such an individual, and would further change the qualifying threshold from the inability to walk to the inability to walk to the inability to walk through a dense wooded area.
+NREPA currently allows the DNR to issue, to an individual who is unable to walk because the individual is a paraplegic, an amputee, or permanently disabled, a permit that authorizes the individual to take game from or upon a standing vehicle, if the game is in season and the individual holds a license for it and complies with all other laws and rules for taking it.
+HB 5180 would require the DNR to issue such a permit to such an individual, and would further change the qualifying threshold from the inability to walk (at all) to the inability to walk through a dense wooded area or to walk 200 feet in field conditions due to a permanent or temporary disability or a medical condition.

-NREPA also currently allows the Department of Natural Resources (DNR) to issue, to a disabled individual who has full use of only one arm or less and is unable to hold, aim, and shoot a bow, a permit that authorizes the individual to take game using a modified bow that may be held, aimed, and shot with one arm, if the game is in season and the individual holds a license for it and complies with all other laws and rules for taking it.
-HB 5180 would require the DNR to issue such a permit to such an individual.
+NREPA also currently allows the Department of Natural Resources (DNR) to issue, to a disabled individual who has full use of only one arm and is unable to hold, aim, and shoot a bow, a permit that authorizes the individual to take game using a modified bow that may be held, aimed, and shot with one arm, if the game is in season and the individual holds a license for it and complies with all other laws and rules for taking it.
+HB 5180 would require the DNR to issue such a permit to such an individual, and would further change the qualifying threshold by removing "who has full use of only one arm."
 The bill would also remove a provision that now authorizes the Commission of Natural Resources to issue an order regarding bows that are modified as described above.